Potential17/Landing-Page/README.md

 # Landing Page Project

-It is a website created as part of Udacity FrontEnd Web Developer NanoDegree project.
+It is created as part of Udacity FrontEnd Web Developer NanoDegree project.